 Forgiveness is not an occasional act.
-It’s a permanent attitude. – Dr. Martin Luther King Jr.
+It’s a constant attitude. – Dr. Martin Luther King Jr.

 On my morning drive back from taking my daughter to school, I saw this MLK post on Facebook ( I was waiting at the light, I promise) and then almost immediately afterward heard on the radio a song on forgiveness.
 I definitely thought this must be my admonition for the day.
 And as I often do on my morning drive back from drop off my thoughts went to my mother.
 In the last 3 years of my mother’s life, it was my ritual to call her almost everyday or every other day when I finished dropping the kids off to school.
 It was my time of uninterrupted conversation with her, before I transitioned to work or other errands.
 Most often, the conversations were mundane.